 Q: How are you handling fellowship applications this season?

 A: Due to the COVID-19 pandemic, the fellowship application process this year will be conducted virtually.
-Applications are due to the electronic residency application service (ERAS) by August 12, 2020.
+Applications are due to the electronic residency application service (ERAS).

 We will review all applications and issue interview invites by mid September.
 Interviews will be conducted virtually on select dates in October.